 The Roots of the Initiative

 The Mahila Saksharta Abhiyan program was inspired by earlier efforts to improve literacy among rural women, but it took a more hands-on and targeted approach.
 In many previous initiatives, literacy programs were launched with good intentions, but they often faltered.
-One of the main issues was that those who were already literate came forward just for the financial incentives, and those who genuinely needed help were left behind.
+One of the main issues was that those who were already literate came forward just for the financial incentives and not for teaching, and those who genuinely needed help were left behind.

-Mr. Vyas explained: “We realized that just launching a program wasn’t enough.
-We had to personally go to the blocks, meet the women, and assess their literacy levels with on-the-spot tests.
-The aim was to teach those who genuinely needed it, not just those who were looking for financial gain.
-It was about reaching the right people.”
+Mr. Vyas explained: “We realized that just implementing the NITI Aayog program wasn’t enough.
+We had to personally go to the blocks, meet the women, and assess their literacy levels with on-the-spot tests.”

 This hands-on approach laid the foundation for the success of Mahila Saksharta Abhiyan.
 By personally visiting the communities and assessing the women’s skills, the program ensured that the focus remained on those who could benefit the most.